z0r0z/v4-router/README.md

 }
 ```

-Additional examples are provided in foundry tests [here](./test/V4SwapRouter.t.sol), and will serve the basis for more intensive pool simulations.
+Additional examples are provided in foundry tests [here](./test/V4SwapRouter.t.sol), and will serve the basis for more complex pool simulations.

 ## Getting Started